Fenzland/iGit/style_guide.md

 static reference statements, known as `import` or `export from`, must write on the head of a file, without any comments or empty lines before or between them.
 In other worlds, only shebang line can before static reference statements.
-There must be a empty line between static statements and other codes.
+There must be a double empty lines between static statements and other codes.
 One static statement a line.
 If there is no static reference, the first line of the file must be a empty line.